What’s A Brand? What’s A Badass Brand?

 OK OK let’s back up for a second, I know what you’re thinking: they were a good fit they just didn’t know it because they didn’t know me enough yet.
 Point well taken.
 This is where your branding comes in in the first place.

-Does your business pass the Badass Brand test?
-Do people hire you even though you’re the more expensive option?
+That is, do you have what it takes to be an authority in your space?
+Do people hire you even if you’re the more expensive option? (maybe even because of it?)
 Do people find you and email/call you and tell you they LOVE what they’ve seen so far and must work with you?
-If you know you need help with this, take my free crash course in Badassery and get cracking on Badassing Your Brand!